nkruss/Poker_game/README.md

 ## How to host a game

 Run poker.py file and screen share the poker.py outputs with the other players.
 Once file begins running input names of people playing in the game then enter "done".
 Then send each player privately their "card offset" and "card multiplier" values which can be found in the created player_info.txt file.
-Finally begin to play.

 Notes
   * It is the job of the game host running poker.py to input all player actions.